cunarist/map-literal/README.md

 There are 3 container types in JavaScript and TypeScript:

-- `Array`: Storage type for sequencial items as we all know
+- `Array`: Indexed with numbers
-- `Map`: Dictionary(Hashmap) type where data are stored in key-value pairs
+- `Map`: Stored with key-value pairs
-- `Set`: Storage type for sequencial items without any duplicated value
+- `Set`: Indexed with numbers without duplicates

 `Object` is never a container type.
 Rather it's a data structure for storing attributes of instances of classes(Constructor functions).
 Although historically `Object` was recognized as a way to store data with names, it is not a proper way to store key-value pairs of data.
 Let's look at an example.